 The weakness with a strategy like this is that it would depend on the capability of the teacher.
 If the teacher is failing to meet standards or is managing their time badly, it might take longer to identify this in comparison to constant reporting.
 However, the likelihood is that it would be a marginal difference, which is a small price to pay if the alternative is critical teacher shortages and a falling standard of education within the UK.

-Looking at how homework is managed is another way of reducing teacher’s workloads and improving their work-life balance.
+Looking at how homework is managed is another way of reducing teachers’ workloads and improving their work-life balance.
 One way to do this would be to utilize technology and provide homework programs that are self-marking, allowing this time-consuming task to be removed from the responsibilities of the teacher.
 This would be best suited for subjects such as math and science that have a high rate of empirical, objective information (questions with one or more specific answers).
-However, with subjects like English for example, where a wide range of correct answers are possible, schools should consider the use of external markers, which again, would then free up teachers to focus on educating.
+However, with subjects like English for example, where a wide range of correct answers is possible, schools should consider the use of external markers, which again would then free up teachers to focus on educating.

 By making these small but significant changes, it is possible to drastically improve the workload and work-life balance teachers are currently experiencing with little to no impact on resources or available funding.
 However it is done, it is vitally important to start addressing this issue, as without some alteration, the situation is due to escalating uncontrollably in the near future, which would be disastrous for young people today and future generations.